ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-3-3.md

-# Addressing Potential Challenges and Ethical Considerations in Using AI for Process Automation

 Small businesses can benefit greatly from automating routine tasks and processes using AI technology.
 However, there are several potential challenges and ethical considerations that must be addressed when implementing AI for process automation.